 Some more facts on this place as stated on their website:

-Upper Bear Creek Reservoir extends 14 miles upstream from the dam.
+Bear Creek Reservoir extends 14 miles upstream from the dam.
+GETTING THERE

 Now that you know the background behind this place, lets talk about the canoe and kayak run.
 This blog is predominately written for first timers interested in going down this run.
 The trip is perfect for whitewater kayaks, canoes of all sizes, and most all kayaks.
 It is a bit small for a 17 foot kayak but anything below that will work.
 It is perfect for the popular 9 foot kayaks that are selling everywhere.
 My wife, being tongue twisted with words talking to my daughter and I about us going out in our canoe and kayaks one weekend, used the term "Cohniacking".
 We belly laughed at her and the term has stuck in our family.
 It is the perfect trip for canoes and kayaks or Cohniacking".
 The trip I have been on many times is stated on the Alabama Whitewater Page as being 7 miles.
 My GPS twice has shown this to be a 8.86 mile run.
 Regardless, it is a day of fun you will talk about for a long time!
 I see many first time whitewater kayakers going down this stretch.
 It is perfect for anyone that wants to experience moving water for the first time.
 For the advanced folks in larger kayaks and canoes, I call it "The Chill Trip".
 A chance to chill out and relax and a chance to chill from the miserable heat of the summer months with this cool dam fed water.
 The water pours out of the bottom of the dam, so it feels ice cold.